 Flows

-This attribute declares the way the output and local variables will be initialized.
+This parameter controls the way how the output and local variables will be initialized.

 Possible values: